MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sqlrequestplugin.md

 ### Send a SQL query using an Azure AD access token

-The following example sends a SQL query to an Azure SQL DB database retrieving all records from `[dbo].[Table]`, while appending another `datetime` column, and then processes the results on the Kusto side.
+The following example sends a SQL query to an Azure SQL database retrieving all records from `[dbo].[Table]`, while appending another `datetime` column, and then processes the results on the Kusto side.
 It specifies a SQL parameter (`@param0`) to be used in the SQL query.